Tangerine-Community/Tangerine/docs/system-administrator/mysql-module.md

 The most basic way to access MySQL would be to use the MySQL CLI.

 ```
-docker exec -it tangerine bash
+docker exec -it mysql bash
 mysql -u"$T_MYSQL_USER" -p"$T_MYSQL_PASSWORD" -hmysql
 ```